 See our Ratings Methodology.

 Cereal is a staple breakfast food in many Aussie households.
-Whether you’re cuckoo for cocoa puffs or favour frosted flakes, a bowl of crunchy goodness is a wholesome way to start the day.
-With ample options available, you can definitely be choosy with your cereal.
+Whether you’re cuckoo for cocoa puffs or favour frosted flakes, a bowl of crunchy goodness is a wholesome way to start the day or to whip up as a ‘lazy’ (but delicious) dinner or snack, as do 19% of consumers we surveyed.
+And, with ample options available on supermarket shelves, you can definitely be choosy with your cereal.

 Here are the best breakfast cereal brands in Australia, as rated by consumers in Canstar Blue’s latest review: